nwllrd/Hello_World/README.md

+# Table of Contents

+# Project Title
+**Hello World**

+# Description
+This is a sample Hello World project practicing GitHub

-# Hello_World
+# About me

-My name is Noah Willard.
-I am a current junior at the University of Iowa majoring in Accounting and BAIS.
+My name is Noah Willard and I am a currently a junior at the University of Iowa majoring in Accounting and BAIS.

-I am excited to learn more about the world of Business Analytics and what I can contribute to it.

-Keep a lookout for updates to my coding/data skills!
+Updates to my coding skills will be refelectd here on my GitHub!